milonmaze/privacy-terms-observatory-beta/usa.experian.com/login/publicPrivacyPolicy.md

 Last Revised: 02/28/2023

 Summary
-Personal Information We Collect
-How We Use Personal Information
-How We Share Personal Information
-Cookies, Tracking Technologies, and Targeted Advertising Choices You Have
-How You Can Update Your Personal Information
-How We Secure Your Personal Information
-Your California Privacy Rights under the California Consumer Privacy Act (CCPA) Changes to This Policy
-Contacting Us
-Other Important Privacy Information
-Summary

 ConsumerInfo.com, Inc. and its subsidiaries (collectively, "we," "us," or "our") respects individual privacy and values the confidence of our subscribers and consumers.
 We want you to be familiar with what information we collect about you, how the information is used, and what choices you have regarding the collection and use of your information.
 The privacy principles that we follow concerning the collection, use, disclosure, and protection of information when providing our products and services are consistent with relevant U.S. federal and state laws.